adam-p/markdown-here/NOTES.md

 I don't have a good sense for how widespread the appeal of this might be, but I suspect that it's pretty significant.
 (Although likely not so much among the coder crowd that I believe makes up the current user base.)

 Lots of work.

+## Random

+### Clipboard Paste

+In a Google Docs support issue (#28), [a user suggested](https://github.com/adam-p/markdown-here/issues/28#issuecomment-13085498) using paste to get the rendered Markdown into a GDoc.
+This seemed interesting, so I did some investigation.

+* Paste does work fairly well to get rendered Markdown into a Google Doc.
+(Although Paste vs. Paste and Match Style give different results.)
+Some massaging of the Markdown (`<br>` vs. `<p>`, maybe) might improve results.

+* Googling and experimentation suggests that pasting cannot be triggered from a Chrome extension.
+(Not to be confused with reading from the clipboard, which [can be done in a background script](http://stackoverflow.com/questions/7144702/the-proper-use-of-execcommandpaste-in-a-chrome-extension).)

+* Pasting probably *can* be triggered in an old-style (non-Jetpack) Firefox/Thunderbird extension.
+But I suspect it can't be done in a Jetpack extension (as with Chrome).

+* (Probably also can't be done in a Safari extension.)

+* A common way for websites (including Github) to support copy-to-clipboard is to use Flash.
+The most popular seems to be [ZeroClipboard](https://github.com/jonrohan/ZeroClipboard) -- but it doesn't magically provide pasting (even if I could figure out how to use it in an extension).

+* When pasting, the `markdown-here-wrapper` is lost.
+This means that reverting may not be possible (at the very least, it'll require another approach).

+* Copying arbitrary HTML to the clipboard is probably doable on all platforms (it is on Chrome, at least).

+So, it seem that, at best, MDH could put the rendered Markdown HTML into the clipboard and then the user will have to manually paste it.
+This is not great, but is perhaps better than nothing.

+Another really big outstanding question: Can MDH detect what's selected in the GDoc?
+Can it get the text?
+Can it change the selection?
+Can it delete or replace the selection?
+(Some simple `getSelection()` tests are *not* hopeful.)